Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 MAKE A SOLID PLAN.

-This is connected to being as specific as possible; if you wing things, chances are that it’ll be hard to remember everything and you won’t be able to see if you’re accomplishing anything or not.
+This is connected to being as specific as possible; if you wing things, chances are you might get lost along the way.

 DON’T BEAT YOURSELF UP.

 If you can’t manage to get to the gym for a week, it’s okay.
-If you need to stay up late because you have a bunch of midterms, it’s okay.
-If you fell asleep with your makeup on because you were too tired, it’s okay.
-What matters is what you do tomorrow or next week.
+If you “accidentally” ate a tub of ice cream over the weekend, it’s okay.
+What matters is what you do from that moment onward.
 Don’t give up just because you made a mistake.
-Just try again until you get it right.
+Try again until you get it right.

 I hope you found this helpful; let me know if you have any special tricks for sticking to your resolutions in the comments below!
-Thanks for reading and I’ll see you lovelies tomorrow!
+Thanks for reading and I’ll see you lovelies soon!